hfp/mpirun/README.md

   -i input-file.in
 ```

 The above assumes 'mpirun.sh' and 'mpirun.py' to be reachable as well as the runtime environment ready for execution (compiler runtime, and other dependencies).
-The Shell script further uses the 'micinfo' tool in order to introspect the system for the metrics of coprocessor(s).
-The latter allows for example to avoid using multiple host sockets in case there is only one coprocessor attached to the system (avoids to perform data transfers to a “remote” coprocessor).
-Any default provided by the launcher script “mpirun.sh” can be overridden at the command line (still being able to leverage all the other defaults).
+The Shell script further relies on the 'micinfo' tool.
+The latter allows for example to avoid using multiple host sockets in case there is only one coprocessor attached to a dual-socket node (avoids to perform data transfers from/to a “remote” coprocessor).
+Any default provided by the launcher script “mpirun.sh” can be overridden on the command line (still being able to leverage all the other defaults).

 Instructions
 ============
-To receive the command line help of the script run:
+To receive the command line help of the script:

 ```sh
 mpirun.sh -h
 ```

-In fact, there are currently two scripts 'mpirun.sh' and 'mpirun.py' where the Shell script is provides defaults for the options as exposed by 'mpirun.py'.
-Anyhow, the previously issued help request would show an output similar to the following:
+In fact, there are currently two scripts 'mpirun.sh' and 'mpirun.py' where the Shell script provides defaults for the many options of 'mpirun.py'.
+Here is the detailed command line help:

 ```
 usage: mpirun.py [-h] [-n NODELIST] [-p CPUPROCS] [-q MICPROCS] [-s NSOCKETS]